You are signed out

 History of Vietnamese coffee

-Coffee was first introduced to Vietnam in 1857 by French colonists and a vast amount of land was quickly converted into plantations.
+Coffee was first introduced to Vietnam in 1857 by French colonists, leading to a vast amount of land being quickly converted into coffee plantations.
 By 1890, Vietnam was at the heart of a booming coffee industry.

-However, due to dairy limitations, it was quickly made obvious that substitutes would have to be introduced.
-That’s why adding sweetened condensed milk to dark roast coffee quickly became a tradition.
+However, due to dairy limitations, it was soon made obvious that substitutes would have to be introduced.
+That’s why adding sweetened condensed milk to dark roast coffee quickly became a Vietnamese coffee tradition.

 By 1950, a commercial plant was erected and Vietnam became serious about making coffee.
 Although other countries in Southeast Asia, such as Laos and Cambodia, were perhaps earlier to the coffee trade, it’s Vietnam that has gone on to become Asia’s top coffee producer.